ImageMagick/Usage-Markdown/convolve/index.md

 # Convolution of Images

-Convolution uses the local 'neighbourhood' of pixels to modify images$1\nIt does this by merging and averaging all the color values around each pixel to blur images, to highlight edges and boundaries, and sharpen images.
+Convolution uses the local 'neighbourhood' of pixels to modify images.
+It does this by merging and averaging all the color values around each pixel to blur images, to highlight edges and boundaries, and sharpen images.
-The convolution variation, 'Correlation' is also used for scanning and searching for specific patterns, producing a image denoting how closely images matches.
+The convolution variation, 'Correlation' is also used for scanning and searching for specific patterns, producing an image denoting how closely images match.

 ------------------------------------------------------------------------

 ## Introduction to Convolution {#intro}

-The '`Convolve`' and the closely related '`Correlate`' methods, are is many ways very similar to [Morphology](../morphology/#intro).
+The '`Convolve`' and the closely related '`Correlate`' methods, are in many ways very similar to [Morphology](../morphology/#intro).
-In fact they work in almost the exactly the same way, matching up a heighbourhood 'kernel' at each location, making them a just another special 'method' of morphology.
+In fact, they work in almost the exactly the same way, matching up a neighbourhood 'kernel' at each location, making them just another special 'method' of morphology.

-In fact, they also use much of the same code and even the same kernel defintions that was defined in [Basic Kernels](../morphology/#kernels) and [User Defined Kernels](../morphology/#user).
+In fact, they also use much of the same code and even the same kernel defintions that were defined in [Basic Kernels](../morphology/#kernels) and [User Defined Kernels](../morphology/#user).
 For more specific kernels designed for use by this operator, (and there are many), I refer you to [Blurring Kernels](#blurring_kernels), and [Edge Detection Kernels](edgedet_kernels).
 The most important kernel being the '`Gaussian`' kernel.